Coalition Programs

 Coalition History

-the conference planning was led by a number of Chicago-area LGBTQ people and their allies who committed to nurturing further local collaboration.
-Since its founding,
+CCWC was born in August 2000 following the WOW2000 conference, the first nationwide conference of the ecumenical Welcoming Churches Movement.
+Held in DeKalb, Illinois, the conference planning was led by a number of Chicago-area LGBTQ people and their allies who committed to nurturing further local collaboration.
+Since its founding, the Coalition has grown from those first few member congregations to a list of over 80 churches and affiliates.

 The CCWC Bylaws.